Supervision and Oversight of Financial Market Infrastructures

 Reserve Bank Systems

-Under the Federal Reserve Act, the Board of Governors has broad and comprehensive supervisory authority over the Reserve Banks, including the Reserve Banks' provision of payment and settlement services.
-The Board recognizes the critical role these services, particularly the Fedwire Funds and Fedwire Securities services, play in the financial system and is committed to strong and effective supervision of these services that is comparable to, or exceeds, the requirements placed on similar private-sector payment and settlement arrangements.
+Under the Federal Reserve Act, the Board has broad and comprehensive supervisory authority over the Reserve Banks, including the Reserve Banks' provision of payment and settlement services.
+The Board recognizes the critical role these services, particularly the Fedwire Services, play in the financial system and is committed to strong and effective supervision of these services that is comparable to, or exceeds, the requirements placed on similar private-sector payment and settlement systems.
 The Board exercises this oversight in three ways – application of robust risk management standards; a rigorous examination process; and review of key strategic initiatives, prices and service terms, proposed material changes, and ongoing operations.

-The Board conducts regular examinations of the Reserve Banks’ Fedwire services covering, among other things, all the key aspects of the PSR standards, and it regularly monitors Fedwire operations and initiatives through reports, discussions with Reserve Bank management, and its oversight liaison roles on various Reserve Bank management groups.
-The Board also has ensured that its Fedwire examination process is consistent with the framework that will be used by Federal Reserve supervisors for designated financial market utilities.
+The Board conducts regular examinations of the Reserve Banks’ Fedwire Services covering, among other things, key aspects of the PSR policy standards, and it regularly monitors the Fedwire Services operations and initiatives through reports, discussions with Reserve Bank management, and its oversight liaison roles on various Reserve Bank management groups.
+The Board also ensures that its Fedwire Services examination process is consistent with the framework that will be used by Federal Reserve supervisors for designated FMUs.

-The Board is also ensuring that the Reserve Banks are held to procedural requirements with respect to Board review of proposed material changes to Fedwire rules, procedures, and operations that are the same as, or higher than, the requirements for designated financial market utilities supervised by the Board.
-For example, the Board establishes the key rules governing Fedwire (in its Regulation J, subpart B) and reviews all changes to the Reserve Banks’ operating circulars.
-The Board approves the Reserve Banks’ budgets, including budgets related to the Fedwire service, and approves major strategic initiatives, such as the current Fedwire application and platform modernization program, and the associated expenditures.
-The Board approves and publishes Fedwire pricing and monitors the Reserve Banks’ ongoing compliance with the cost-recovery requirements of the Monetary Control Act.
+The Board also ensures that the Reserve Banks are held to procedural requirements with respect to Board review of proposed material changes to Fedwire Services rules, procedures, and operations that are the same as, or higher than, the requirements for designated FMUs supervised by the Board.
+For example, the Board establishes the key rules governing the Fedwire Funds Service (in its Regulation J, subpart B) and reviews all changes to the Reserve Banks’ operating circulars.
+The Board approves the Reserve Banks’ budgets, including budgets related to the Fedwire Services, and approves major strategic initiatives.
+The Board approves and publishes Fedwire Services pricing and monitors the Reserve Banks’ ongoing compliance with the cost-recovery requirements of the Monetary Control Act.